Skip to main content

 This default is set by the LocalArchitect, which is used based on the - /mephisto/architect: local line above.
 Navigating to this address should show you the preview view for the task.

-Actually being able to access this task is done by providing worker_id and assignment_id URL params, like localhost:3000/?worker_id=x&assignment_id=1.
-The MockProvider interprets these to be a test worker, which you can use to try out tasks.
+Actually being able to access this task is done by providing worker_id and assignment_id URL params, like localhost:3000/?worker_id=x&id=1.
+The InhouseProvider interprets these to be a test worker, which you can use to try out tasks.

 Try navigating here and completing a task by selecting a value (no need to use the file upload).
 After hitting submit you'll note that the window alerts you to the data that was sent to the Mephisto backend.

-To work on another task, you'll want to change the assignment_id in your url.
+To work on another task, you'll want to change the id in your url.
 This will let Worker "x" work on another task.
 Complete and submit this too.

 If you try to work on another task, you'll note that the system states you've worked on the maximum number of tasks.
 On this task, this is because Mephisto has launched the same two tasks twice to attempt to get different workers to complete them, and as "x" you've already completed both tasks.
 More on this later.